 Step 2: Purchase Web Hosting and Your Domain Name

 The reason why WordPress.ORG (unlike WordPress.com) comes at a cost is because you have to purchase web hosting in order to use it.
 Web hosting means you pay an external service to host your blog server.
 All of your content including your posts and pictures will sit on this server.
 So it isn’t WordPress.ORG that you are paying, but a hosting service which will work in conjunction with WordPress.ORG to keep your site running.
+This is what you frequently hear referred to as self-hosting.
 Here’s how I would sum it up:

 You need a platform on which to blog, but your platform needs a place (i.e. a host) to store all of your content.